Where is the hotel from The Shining?

 Colorado’s ‘The Shining’ Hotel is Finally Getting That Hedge Maze.
 The Stanley Hotel in Estes Park, Colorado knows how to appeal to its fan base. … Planted in June, the juniper maze is now three feet tall, so children can play without getting irretrievably lost.

-How much does it cost to stay in the Stanley Hotel?
+How much is it to stay the night at the Stanley Hotel?

 The Stanley Hotel $148 ($̶3̶4̶3̶).